imutahi/seniorproject/README.md

 ## Sprint Deliverables - 3/10

 - Added a User Profile to the Web Application
-- Added content such as the nav bar, the footer, the sign in ans also the sign out button
+- Added content such as the nav bar, the footer, the sign in and also the sign out button
 - Created a style guide that finalized the style of fonts, buttons, colors etc for the web app.
 - Implemented and fixed associations:
   The client should be able to choose which services they want from the firm requests page; The administrator should be able to see and also edit the client's request